-Some people use coconut flour or coconut flakes but I am not a huge fan of those.
-One thing I tried and really loved are the pork rinds processed into little pieces.
+Some people use coconut flour or coconut flakes, but I am not a huge fan of those.
+One thing I tried and really loved was the pork rinds processed into little pieces.

 The secret to extremely flavourful fried chicken is to marinate the meat in many herbs and spices before frying it.

 I recommend keeping it overnight in the fridge so the meat can absorb all the flavors.
 There’s no problem if you don’t have that much time to wait.
 An hour in the fridge is enough to get the chicken ready.

 You’ll see that this is a super simple recipe that requires less than 20 minutes of work.
 After the chicken is ready to coat and fry, all you have to do is to wait for it to be done and prepare a delicious dip and serve along with a simple cabbage salad.